NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+While Tinkerbelle seems like a great tool, both easy to setup and to use, my group partner lives at home while I am at school, so we couldn't use it for our interaction.
+Instead, we chose to use a simpler solution where we controlled a google slides presentation over zoom to change the colors of the lights.
+We assumed that this would make it easier to record the interactions for later parts of the lab as well.
+There are more details of this approach in the following section.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.